soglad/mcexample/README.md

 ## Usage

-The binary can be stared as a server or a receiver.
+The binary can be started as a server or a receiver.
 By default, it's started as receiver.
-And you can make it's stared as server with flag `-s`.
-If it's not specified, both receriver and server is started and join multicast group 239.0.0.1:12345.
+With flag `-s`, it's started as server.
+If it's not specified, both receriver and server is started in multicast group 239.0.0.1:12345.
 You can choose to specify your own group address by flag `-g`.
-For other usage, you can start and binary with `-h` flag for detail.
+For other usage, you can start the binary with `-h` flag for detail.

 Start receiver as docker container: